Injury scare for Man City as in-form Gundogan withdrawn after scoring two against Tottenham | Goal.com

 The Germany international took his haul for the season in all competitions to 13 with a well-taken brace against Spurs, but was forced off in the 69th minute after appearing to tweak a muscle.

-Gundogan made his way from the field suggesting that a groin complaint was causing him problems, with City taking no chances on a player that has hit a serious purple patch of mate.
+Gundogan made his way from the field suggesting that a groin complaint was causing him problems, with City taking no chances on a player that has hit a serious purple patch of late.

 What happened to Gundogan against Spurs?